The money you get from renting out your home is rental income. You may need to pay tax on the rental income.

 The short-stay standard-cost is a fixed nightly rate you can claim against your rental income.
 It's for short-stay accommodation in your home.

-You can use the method if you only rent out your home for 100 nights or less over the income year.
+You can use the method if you rent out your home for only 100 nights or less over the income year.
 (Each room in your house is equal to 1 of these nights.
-So if you rent out your three bedroom house for 1 night we'll see that as 3 nights.)
+So if you rent out your 3 bedroom house for 1 night we'll see that as 3 nights.)

 When you charge guests more than the fixed nightly rate you'll pay tax on the difference.
 You'll have to file a tax return to do that.
 You cannot claim expenses as the fixed nightly rate covers those.